Irish filmmaking is one of our greatest exports – Burton

 Minister needs to give clarity to Cervical Cancer patients receiving Pembro

-Labour Party Health spokesperson, Alan Kelly TD, has said it is imperative that the Minister for Health, Simon Harris, must give official confirmation that all women with cervical cancer who are eligible to use Pembro will have their bills for this treatment taken care of by the State.
-Deputy Kelly said: “Before Christmas the Minister…
+Press Archives – Page 91 of 174 – The Labour Party Labour Party Health spokesperson, Alan Kelly TD, has said it is imperative that the Minister for Health, Simon Harris, must give official confirmation that all women with cervical cancer who are eligible to use Pembro will have their bills for this treatment taken care…

 Read more »